 - Confirm that the Files.Read.All’ permission exists.

 a.
-Your Azure admin should not need to approve this permission since we are asking for Read access and not Write access.
+Your Azure admin should not need to approve this permission since we ask for Read access and not Write access.

 a.
 This needs confirmation from your Azure admin for what they are comfortable with.
 For example, 12 months as that is what the Bluescape Azure admin approved for.

-- Store the secret value somewhere safe.
-You are only able to view it once, and then it is hidden from view, requiring recreation if you need to reference it again.
+Store the secret value somewhere safe.
+You can only view it once, and then it is hidden from view, requiring recreation if you need to reference it again.

 - Select overview and view the Application (client) ID.

-- After purchasing Popsync with Cloud Drive Search, send a request to email@example.com indicating which of your Bluescape Orgs you want Popsync OneDrive Search enabled.
+After purchasing Popsync with Cloud Drive Search, send a request to email@example.com indicating which of your Bluescape Team(s) you want Popsync OneDrive Search enabled.

-- A Configuration screen appears.
-Enter these three values, leaving the others to their default values:
+A Configuration screen appears.
+Enter the following values, leaving the others to their default values:

 a.
 Connection Name (name that appears to users in their Popsync provider list).